 The increase of these policies combined with the wide range of endpoint devices used create multiple endpoint vulnerabilities.
 In addition, employees working from home or connecting to WiFi networks to work on-the-go means that the enterprise network security perimeter is more porous than ever.
 Additionally, the growth of the Internet of Things means that, in many industry sectors, new IP-enabled end point devices – sensors, cameras, lighting arrays – are getting added to enterprise networks at breakneck pace.
 Adding all these factors together, cyber security defined threat surfaces are expanding as never before.
 Shifting security perimeters that lack clear definition require new layers of security through endpoint protection.

-Endpoint security must protect devices from known and unknown threats that include malware, ransomware, phishing and social engineering attacks, and theft of data.
-An effective endpoint security solution provides three lines of defense:
+Endpoint protection must protect devices from known and unknown threats that include malware, ransomware, phishing and social engineering attacks, and theft of data.
+An effective endpoint protection solution provides three lines of defense:

 In addition, the endpoint security product should be powered by real-time threat intelligence to prevent zero-day attacks.

-Endpoint security is one of the most critical components of a cybersecurity strategy.
+Endpoint protection is one of the most critical components of a cybersecurity strategy.
 Endpoints that are not adequately protected put an entire organization at risk.
 Unfortunately, selecting the best solution to provide end point protection can be challenging.
-Working with a proven endpoint security solution provider is the first step in overcoming the hurdles to truly secure endpoint devices in today’s increasingly digital, mobile world.
+Working with a proven endpoint protection solution provider is the first step in overcoming the hurdles to truly secure endpoint devices in today’s increasingly digital, mobile world.